skienzmatishun/rippreport/content/p/surrender/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: City prosecutors surrendered their duty to protect citizens by deliberately mishandling criminal charges against a politically connected repeat offender.
+Internal police files and court dockets show prosecutors intentionally let crucial deadlines pass to force a complete dismissal.
+Uncover how local officials handed a full free pass to a dangerous offender at the victim's expense.
 ---
 What the Ripp Report projected has now come to fruition.
 Justice is a tricky word and justice can come in many ways.
 In the McSharry assault case, justice has come in the form of a legal settlement.